hriewe/emailEncryptor/README.md

 Currently, it uses a Caesar Cipher + my own little twist to encrypt your message.
 In the future, better forms of encryption will be implemented.
 Anybody who sees these encrypted messages will see a bunch of giberish, and this will be uncrackable to most.
 The encryption is done by the program so your original message is NEVER transported over the network.
-This makes it secure from Man in the Middle attacks, and network sniffing.
+This makes it secure from Man in the Middle attacks and network sniffing.

 ## Set up
 If you are trying to send encrypted messages, I do not suggest using your primary email account.